KiCad/kicad-packages3D/README.md

 ## Model Scaling
 * The STEP file format includes model scaling information, and so the 3D model scaling parameter must always be set to 1:1
 * The WRL file format does not specify absolute dimensions.
-KiCad normalizes model parameters to units of *Inches*, and some WRL files may be scaled accordingly.
+KiCad normalizes model parameters to units of *Inches*, and the internal units of the WRL files should be scaled accordingly

 ## Contributing
 TODO